Hephaestus770/PaintDemo/README.md

 This project was made for an internship task.
-It is a simple painting application that works on Android devices.
+It is a simple painting application that works on Android devices made with Unity.

 # Features:
 -  Three different size of brushes that will leave a thin residue of selected color behind